New101Leaf/Amusement-Park-Sim/README.md

 ![image](https://github.com/New101Leaf/Amusement-Park-Sim/assets/104871189/da10644f-b3f3-4dc7-ae0e-1f568c1773f5)

+What do the colors mean?

+Red: Waiting in line

+Tan: Boarding the ride

+Green: Guests are riding

+Blue: Getting off the ride

 Now that the server thread and ride threads are booted up, it is now ready to accept guest threads.

 guest: takes the format ./guest <ticket> <wait time> <ride number>]